marrow/WebCore/README.rst

 constructor. *Callable endpoints* are additionally passed any unprocessed path elements as positional parameters, and a combination of query string arguments (``GET`` values) and form-encoded body elements (``POST`` values) as keyword arguments, with arguments from the request body taking precedence and duplicated keys being passed as a list of values.
-They may return any value there is a view registered for, see the Views section below for details.
+They may return any value there is a view registered for, see the `docstring of the view manager <https://github.com/marrow/WebCore/blob/develop/web/core/view.py?ts=4>`_ for details.

 *Static endpoints*, on the other hand, are non-callable objects that can be handled by a view.
 The very first example at the top of this document relies on the fact that there is a view to handle strings, both static, and as returned by